icoxfog417/baby-steps-of-rl-ja/README.md

 So far we represent the plan by a table.
 Specifically, the estimated reward of taking the action `a` on a state `s` is Q[s][a].
 But as increasing the states and actions, the method takes the high cost.

-So far we represent the plan by a table.
-Specifically, the estimated reward of taking the action `a` on a state `s` is Q[s][a].
-But as increasing the states and actions, the method takes the high cost.

 So we have to think the way to calculate the value for `s`, `a` without fully recording these.
 One solution is using a function to represent the relationship between a state and evaluations of each action.
 And the neural network is one of the most popular "function" to do this recently.